Henry Kingi: Biography

 Henry Kingi was born in Los Angeles on December 2, 1943.
 He is of Native American, African American, European, and Japanese descent.

 He has a son, Henry Kingi Jr. who was born in 1970 and also a stuntman.

 He married actress Lindsay Wagner in May 1981, divorcing in 1984.
 Together they have sons Dorian (born 1982) and Alexander (born 1986).
 Both sons are also stuntmen.

 In her book, Art of Men (I Prefer Mine Al Dente), Kirstie Alley referred to him as the most gloriously cool-looking stuntman in the history of stuntmen.

 He is a co-founder of the BSA (Black Stuntmen's Association).
 He is also a member of Stunts Unlimited, and a Stuntmen's Hall of Fame inductee.

 Career

 Acting

 One of his very early film appearances was in the Alfred Hitchcock 1969 film Topaz.
 In 1970, he had a credited role in the "Run for the Money" episode of Daniel Boone, playing the part of Straight Arrow.
 In 1974, he was the Candy Man in the Isaac Hayes film Truck Turner.
 He played Carrot's man in the 1975 film The Ultimate Warrior, which starred Yul Brynner.
 He had a role as Goody in the 1976 film Car Wash which was directed by Michael Schultz.
+In the 1980 film Stir Crazy, he played the role of Ramon.
 He also appeared in Batman Returns as a mugger who was attacked by Catwoman.
 He played the part of Anthony in John Carpenter's Vampires, which starred James Woods, Maximilian Schell and Gregory Sierra.
 In Lawrence Kasdan's film Grand Canyon, he plays a violent terrorist in a movie-within-the movie produced by Steve Martin.